DBueno1464/book-search-engine/README.md

   and you should see both the React front end and graphql back end running after a few seconds.
   ## Usage
-  We first signup/login, then we search for books to add to our savedbooks.
-After doing so, you can go to 'See Your Books' in the navbar and see all the books you saved, you ca also remove whatever book you want.
+  We first signup/login, then we search for books to add to our saved books.
+After doing so, you can go to 'See Your Books' in the navbar and see all the books you have saved.
+You can also delete any book in your saved books tab.

   ## Links: